Cashflow Analysis

 - Date Range Filtering: analyze specific time periods

-- Account Selection: focus on individual accounts
+- Account Selection: focus on one account or aggregate all accounts

 - Summary Statistics: key metrics and category breakdowns